Famous actresses, CEOs among those accused in admissions scam to prestigious colleges

-Dozens of celebrities and CEOs, including actresses Lori Loughlin and Felicity Huffman, have been charged with participating in a college admissions scam to get their children into top U.S. universities, court documents obtained by NBC News say.
+Dozens of celebrities and CEOs, including actresses Lori Loughlin and Felicity Huffman, have been charged with participating in a college admissions scam to get their children into top U.S. universities, court documents say.

+“These parents are a catalogue of wealth and privilege,” Boston U.S. Attorney Andrew Lelling said at a press conference Tuesday, CBS News reported.
+He named admissions consultant William Rick Singer, formerly of Sacramento, California, as a ringleader of the scam.

 The FBI and federal prosecutors say parents paid bribes totaling $25 million from 2011 to 2019 to arrange for their children to cheat on entrance exams and win admission on bogus athletic grounds, The Associated Press reported.

-The plot aimed to falsely admit students to schools such as Georgetown University, Stanford University, UCLA, the University of San Diego, the University of Southern California, University of Texas, Wake Forest, and Yale, NBC News reported..
+The plot aimed to fraudulently admit students to schools such as Georgetown University, Stanford University, UCLA, the University of San Diego, the University of Southern California, University of Texas, Wake Forest, and Yale, NBC News reported.

 Although some coaches are among the accused, the universities were not involved in the scam, prosecutors say.
 The students also were not aware their admissions had been compromised.